kadir014/radiance-cascades-experiments/README.md

 # radiance-cascades-experiments
 Radiance Cascades is a pretty recent technique for noiseless global illumination.

-This technique has been created and still improving by a group of folks (they even have a discord server!).
+This technique has been created and still improving by a group of awesome folks (they even have a discord server!).
 This repo is just me researching the topic, implementing and experimenting stuff on my own...